NateEag/useful-programs/readme.md

 https://github.com/aehlke/tag-it is a pretty usable jQuery UI plugin for tagging things.
 Low-muss, low-fuss.
-In an ideal world, this might be an enhancement of a multiselect, with a text input for adding tags, but practically speaking, it works just fine.
+In an ideal world, this might be an enhancement of a multiselect, a la Chosen, but practically speaking, it works just fine.

 http://digitalbush.com/projects/masked-input-plugin/ is a pretty usable jQuery